Earn academic credit while gaining practical internship experience from anywhere in the world with Berkeley Global

-2. Notification of selection for the Global Internships program (By the end of March 2022)
+2. Notification of selection for the Global Internships program (By end of February 2023)

 3. Attend virtual placement orientation to prepare for your meeting with the Global Internships Team (March 2023)

 4. Attend interview preparation workshop online (April 2023)

-6. Virtual interview with your internship organization or company (April-June 2022)
+6. Virtual interview with your internship organization or company (May-June 2023)

 7. Confirmation of placement (June 2023)